Analytic solutions for the linearized first-order magnetohydrodynamics and implications for causality and stability: Causality and stability

 \section{Causality and stability}

-In the last section, we have obtained the pairs of the Alfven waves (\ref{eq:sol-Alfven}) and the slow and fast magneto-sonic waves (\ref{eq:sonic-solutions}).
-In this section, we show that the phase velocities of the Alfven and magneto-sonic waves are always smaller than the speed of light and that the first-order derivative corrections in those solutions (\ref{eq:sol-Alfven}) and (\ref{eq:sonic-solutions}) always act as damping factors as long as the transport coefficients satisfy the inequalities (\ref{inequality}) required by the second law of thermodynamics.
+In the last section, we have obtained the pairs of the Alfv\'{e}n waves (\ref{eq:sol-Alfven}) and the slow and fast magnetosonic waves (\ref{eq:sonic-solutions}).
+In this section, we show that the phase velocities of the Alfv\'{e}n and magnetosonic waves are always smaller than the speed of light and that the first-order derivative corrections in those solutions (\ref{eq:sol-Alfven}) and (\ref{eq:sonic-solutions}) always act as damping factors as long as the transport coefficients satisfy the inequalities (\ref{inequality}) required by the second law of thermodynamics.
 The former implies causality in the ideal MHD.
 The latter implies a stability of equilibrium state in the {\it fluid rest frame} where the linear-mode analysis has been performed in the last section.

 However, the above two properties in general do not guarantee causality beyond the ideal order or stability in an arbitrary Lorentz frame.
 We briefly discuss causality and stability of relativistic MHD along with the recent developments in the literature.